geekodour/o/content/docs/tools/homelab.md

 Local RPi(s)/Small computers/NUCs, can name them dobby-1, dobby-2 etc. Host small tools or whatever that I want to use locally or maybe expose some to the public internet as-well.

 -   **Location**: Local
--   **Possible stuff here**: [AboutRSS/ALL-about-RSS](https://github.com/AboutRSS/ALL-about-RSS), ArchiveWarrior stuff, baserow(does not have kanban!) guacamole, kasm, bespoke scripts, a lot more.
+-   **Possible stuff here**: These will basically do anything.
+ArchiveWarrior stuff, bespoke scripts, see my [secondary toolchest](/docs/tools/secondary_toolchest/) for complete list of tools that are already selfhostable/can be made selfhostable to fit my needs.

 </div>